 Other Inner Mongolia Tours from Hohhot China

-Anda Guesthouse offered many other tours besides the Inner Mongolia Grassland tours and they actually had a folder with different tours you can do.
+Anda Guesthouse offered many other tours besides the Inner Mongolia Grassland tours and they actually had a map with different tours you can do.

 Inner Mongolia Grassland Tour Day 1